rbpollock/labboNetwork/docs/tldr/glossary.md

 ### Reputation

-A number associated with an account which attempts to quantify the merit of a user’s recent contributions to a colony.
+A number associated with an account which attempts to quantify the merit of a user’s recent contributions to a labbo.
 Reputation is used to weight a user’s influence in decisions related to the expertise they have demonstrated, and to determine amounts owed to a colony’s members when rewards are disbursed.

-Unlike tokens, reputation cannot be transferred between addresses; it must be earned by direct action within the colony.
+Unlike tokens, reputation cannot be transferred between addresses; it must be earned by direct action within the labbo.
 Reputation that is earned will eventually be lost through inactivity (decay), error, or malfeasance.

 ### Reputation Mining

-The calculations involved in maintaining the entire state of reputation amongst all accounts on the Colony Network are far too complex to be performed on-chain.
-Instead, reputation is calculated off-chain and periodically put on-chain by CLNY holders in a process resembling a proof-of-stake blockchain protocol -- engaging in the process of updating the global state of reputation for the Colony Network is called "Reputation Mining".
+The calculations involved in maintaining the entire state of reputation amongst all accounts on the Labbo Network are far too complex to be performed on-chain.
+Instead, reputation is calculated off-chain and periodically put on-chain by CLNY holders in a process resembling a proof-of-stake blockchain protocol -- engaging in the process of updating the global state of reputation for the Labbo Network is called "Reputation Mining".

 ### Rewards

 When a colony earns Ether or other currencies as revenue, the revenue distribution system allocates some of them to be claimed as rewards.
-In particular, the special triggering transaction takes any such revenue that has accumulated since the last such transaction, and makes 99% available to the colony as working capital, while the remaining 1% is used to pay out rewards to users that hold both colony tokens and reputation in the colony.
+In particular, the special triggering transaction takes any such revenue that has accumulated since the last such transaction, and makes 99% available to the colony as working capital, while the remaining 1% is used to pay out rewards to users that hold both colony tokens and reputation in the labbo.

 ### Role